Five Decades in Five Weeks, 1960s Posted October 15, 2018 by Kelsey Rose

 With a few large-scale public exhibition spaces on the Eames Office’s roster in the 60s, the U.S. government entrusted Charles and Ray to design a national aquarium in Washington D.C.
 The 1966 design for the National Fisheries Center and Aquarium included numerous to-scale architectural models, an illustrated booklet made for the Department of the Interior outlining the proposal, and a film depicting the intended visitor experience.

 Charles and Ray even went as far as hosting over 75 species of sea creatures within the Eames Office to intensely studying the nuances of the marine ecosystem.
-Ultimately, the national aquarium was never built due to a loss in governmental funding, but the ephemera created was intended to serve as the standard for the future if the project were to be reinstated.
+Ultimately, the national aquarium was never built due to a loss in governmental funding, but the ephemera created was intended to serve as the standard for the future if the project were ever reinstated.